hmh2683/heatingroom.project/README.md

 ```
 ### Communication
 #### 1. SPI
-* Create the SPI function directly in software
+* Create the SPI function directly in software.
-* Controls the clock by 1 bit from MSB
+* Controls the clock by 1 bit from MSB.
 ```C
 void send(uint8_t X) {
 	for (int i = 8; i >= 1; i--) {